Toongabbie Heritage Town Track

 7. Plenty of play space

-The historic primary school has several areas dedicated to play time as well as an interpretative shelter that provides a historic map of the township.
+The historic primary school has several areas dedicated to play time.

 8. What a grand stand